-Timothy J. Adams is President and CEO of Systems Application & Technologies, Inc. (SA-TECH), a company he founded in 1989.
-SA-TECH is a progressive and steadily growing professional services firm with origins in program management, operations and maintenance, logistics, high technology and technical support services to the Department of Defense.
+Timothy J. Adams is president and CEO of Systems Application & Technologies, Inc. (SA-TECH), a company he founded in 1989.
+SA-TECH is a progressive and steadily-growing professional services firm with origins in program management, operations and maintenance, logistics, high technology and technical support services to the Department of Defense.

 Marc Bunting is CEO of the Blue Jar Family Council, a multigenerational family council that inspires and encourages future generations to understand and strengthen the Bunting/Kranzlin/Duffy family values and foster wealth.

-Following his success in the investment field, Keith founded the Campbell Foundation in 1998 to improve the conditions of the Chesapeake and Atlantic Coastal bays.
-In 2003, the foundation expanded its reach to include Northern California under the leadership of Keith’s daughter and the foundation’s president, Samantha Campbell.
+Following his success in the investment field, Keith founded the Campbell Foundation in 1998 to improve the conditions of the Chesapeake Bay and other Atlantic coastal bays.
+In 2003, the foundation expanded its reach to include northern California under the leadership of Keith’s daughter and the foundation’s president, Samantha Campbell.
 Keith serves as chairman of the Campbell Foundation, which is the top private funder for Chesapeake Bay waterways.
 In 2008, he was the recipient of the Outstanding Philanthropist of the Year Award from the Association of Fundraising Professionals, and received the first Outdoors Maryland Award for Stewardship of the Environment from Maryland Public Television.
 Keith and his wife, Pat, live in Baltimore.
 When not engaged in business and environmental matters, Keith likes to fish, surf, golf, fly and travel.

 Jane W. I. Droppa